bbc/device-discovery-pairing/document.md

 The goal is to provide a short overview of some of the previous work in this area, which we can use to focus our efforts.

 Discovery and pairing are closely connected, since the purpose of discovery is to find a service, device or application to connect or pair to.
 Pairing itself then has particular characteristics, discussed later.
-We also provide brief summaries and links for various technologies I've looked at in this area. [a]
+We also provide brief summaries and links for various technologies I've looked at in this area.

 ## Discovery / pairing Overview